 Water quality and environmental values

-- maintenance of aquatic ecosystems (eg river flows that help to keep a river healthy)
+- maintenance of aquatic ecosystems (eg river flows that help to keep rivers and marine environments healthy)

 - drinking water